Jim Reeves: Initial success in the 1950s

 From his earliest recordings with RCA Victor, Reeves relied on the loud, East Texas style, which was considered standard for country and western performers of that time, but he developed a new style of singing over the course of his career.
 He said, "One of these days.....I'm gonna sing like I want to sing!"
 So, he decreased his volume and used the lower registers of his singing voice, with his lips nearly touching the microphone.
 Amid protests from RCA, but with the endorsement of his producer Chet Atkins, Reeves used this new style in a 1957 recording, a demonstration song of lost love that had originally been intended for a female voice.
-It was titled "Four Walls", which not only scored number one on the country music chart, but also scored number 11 on the popular music chart, as well.
+It was titled "Four Walls", which not only scored number one on the country music chart, but also scored number 11 on the popular music chart.
 This recording marked his transition from novelty songs to serious country-pop music, and according to one source, "established Reeves as a country balladeer".
 "Four Walls" and "He'll Have to Go" (1959) defined Reeves' style.

 Reeves was instrumental in creating a new style of country music that used violins and lusher background arrangements that soon became known as the Nashville Sound.
 This new sound was able to cross genres, which made Reeves even more popular as a recording artist.

 Reeves became known as a crooner because of his light yet rich baritone voice.
 Because of his vocal style, he was also considered a talented artist because of his versatility in crossing the music charts.
 He appealed to audiences that were not necessarily country/western.
 His catalog of songs such as "Adios Amigo", "Welcome to My World", and "Am I Losing You?" demonstrated this appeal.
 Many of his Christmas songs have become perennial favorites, including "C-H-R-I-S-T-M-A-S", "Blue Christmas", and "An Old Christmas Card".

 Between 1957 and 1958, Reeves was the host of a radio show on the ABC network.
-Debuting on October 7, 1957, the program was broadcast weekdays from 1 to 2 p.m. from Nashville, Tennessee.
+Debuting on October 7, 1957, the program was broadcast weekdays from 1:00 to 2:00 pm from Nashville, Tennessee.
 It featured the Anita Kerr Singers and Owen Bradley's orchestra.
 This was also when he began shifting from cowboy outfits to sports jackets.